 Imagine that you want to find a pair of vintage Levi’s jeans for sale on the Web.
 You go to Google and enter the search terms [vintage clothes jeans].
 Your expectation and mine might be that Google performs a search for all three terms, but what if instead it does a first search for [vintage clothes] and then a second search for [jeans] amongst the sites it receives from the first search.
 It might also include results from pages linked to or from the pages that show up in the top initial search results?
 Would Google perform multiple related searches like this?

-Chances are that you would get a very different set of search results for each approach.
+The chances are that you would get a very different set of search results for each approach.
 And you wouldn’t even know that Google did two searches instead of one.
-(Though you may have suspected something really odd was happening if you owned a site that sold vintage Levi’s jeans and watched Google results carefully.)
+(Though you may have suspected something really odd was happening if you owned a site that sold vintage Levi’s jeans and oversaw Google results.)

 Or imagine that you entered [vintage clothes] as your initial query, and then Google gave you a search box at the top of the results enabling you to enter another search term or phrase to use to search within the top ten results?
 The image above is a screenshot from a Google patent granted last week that would enable those types of multiple related searches.

-Google has tried a number of interface experiments over the years where it introduces new interface features that might be there today and gone tomorrow, and it might not be a surprise to see something like this spring up overnight and then disappear.
-Chances are that Google even performed this experiment before applying for the patent, and was encouraged enough by the results to file the patent.
+Google has tried many interface experiments over the years to introduce new interface features that might be there today and gone tomorrow.
+It might not be a surprise to see something like this spring up overnight and then disappear.
+Chances are that Google even performed this experiment before applying for the patent and was encouraged enough by the results to file the patent.

 As a searcher or site owner, do you think the automatic search-within-a-search that I described first (an initial search for [vintage clothes] and then a second search within those results for [jeans] would yield better results than just one search for [vintage clothes jeans]?
 Would it be more likely or less likely to deliver relevant results for the whole query?

-If Google offered a search box, with a chance to search amongst the top results, would that mean that less people might look at the second page of search results?
+If Google offered a search box with a chance to search amongst the top results, would that mean that fewer people might look at the second page of search results?
 I’m not sure, but I think it might.
 That may depend upon whether or not searchers were satisfied with the results they saw.

 The patent is: